Overview

 How to Download Templates

-- Save the Excel file to your computer
+- Save the Excel file to your computer.

-- Open the template and begin entering your piece mark data
+- Open the template and begin entering your piece mark data on the Pieces worksheet (yellow box in Figure 3).

 Understanding Field Definitions

-The Excel template contains two worksheets:
+The Excel template contains two worksheets (tabs):

-- Pieces - Where you enter your piece mark data
+- Pieces - Where you enter your piece mark data (Yellow box, Figure 3)

 Required Fields (Must be completed)